Trinitynt14/WHSTechNotes/journal.md

 For the most part I was scrolling on social media the whole time.
 I was just entertained since I couldn't do much else.
 My app was crushing a bunch (I need to update it) so app functionalty maybe.

 Something else I used was my computer.
 For the most part I used it to play games but I also started writing stories in it aswell.
 The games could relate to coding and app development.
+# march 24, 2025
+When it come to techonology for this march madness I think its helpful.
+The ai or statistics you use are a very good way to make an accurate guess.
+It's a helpful way to get your information and process it at a fast pace.